technomada/cloud-from-scratch/more/subdomains.md

 ## Using Subdomains

-Assuming you're running a docker container called nextcloud, and want to map https://nextcloud.example.com into it...
+Assuming you're running a docker container called nextcloud on your local node and want to map https://nextcloud.example.com into it...

 On your **EDGE NODE**